Many employees think that the Philippine Social Security System or SSS is just for receiving a pension upon retirement.

 The truth is, paying your SSS contributions regularly could allow you to apply for and receive the following eight benefits.

 This is a daily cash allowance paid for the number of days a member is unable to work due to sickness or injury.

 You may qualify for this benefit if you’ve been unable to work due to sickness or injury and are either confined in the hospital or at home for at least four days.
-Other qualifications including having paid at least three months of contributions in the last 12 months, and you’ve used up all the company sick leaves.
+Other qualifications include having paid at least three months of contributions in the last 12 months, and you’ve used up all the company sick leaves.

 You will receive a daily allowance equivalent to 90% of your average daily salary for a maximum of 120 days in one calendar year.